christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 ## Part III: Introduction to Linear Regression

 ### Week 10: Simple Linear Regression
 What is simple linear regression?
 Why is it so useful for social scientists?
+How can we use `Zelig` to for regression analysis?

 > **Chapter 7:** *OpenIntro Statistics*

 *Extras*

+> **p.
+108-113:** Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
+Chichester: John Wiley & Sons.
+Ltd.

 > **p.
 305-311:** Imai, Kosuke, Gary King, and Olivia Lau.
 2012. *Zelig: Everyone's Favorite Statistical Software.* [http://r.iq.harvard.edu/docs/zelig.pdf](http://r.iq.harvard.edu/docs/zelig.pdf)